 - you are at risk of being abused again

-After reviewing the evidence you present, the judge will issue a protective order which will stay in force for a short period of time – usually up to 20 days.
+After reviewing the evidence you present, the judge will issue a protective order.
+This type of restraining order will stay in force for a short period of time – usually up to 20 days.
 This is an ex-parte order, which means it can be granted by the judge even in the absence of the abuser.

 Final or Permanent Protective Order

-If a temporary protective order is not sufficient for you, you can request the court for a final or permanent protective order, which can stay in force for a period of up to two years.
+If a temporary protective order is not sufficient for you, you can request the court for a final or permanent protective order.

 Unlike a temporary order, a permanent order cannot be issued ex parte.
 Your abusive partner will also be present at the hearing and they will be given a chance to present their arguments and evidence to dispute your claims regarding their abusive behavior.